 Chocolate Eclair is one of those delicious, easy, no-bake desserts that you often find at pot-luck gatherings and in church cookbooks.
-I’m sure it was originally created by either Jell-o or Cool Whip brands!
-I also have no idea why they called it “chocolate eclair” when there’s a pastry with the same name.
-But I also don’t much care because it’s just that yummy!
+I'm sure it was originally created by either Jell-o or Cool Whip whipped cream brands!
+I also have no idea why they called it "chocolate eclair" when there's a pastry with the same name.
+But I also don't much care because this chocolate eclair recipe is just that yummy!

-I’ve found a lot of variations online.
+I've found a lot of variations of the chocolate eclair cake online.
 Many seem to use chocolate frosting from a can.
-While I’m sure those are still delicious, this one creates more of a candy-barn coating with a pretty shine to it.
-The very rich chocolate flavor is offset by the creamy cool whip layer.
-I can’t imagine the canned frosting is anywhere near as good.
+While I'm sure those are still delicious, this one creates more of a candy-barn coating with a pretty shine to it.
+The very rich chocolate flavor is offset by the creamy Cool Whip whipped topping layer.
+I can't imagine the canned frosting is anywhere near as good.
 And this is pretty easy too.

 Our entire family loves this dessert.
 It's always a favorite with kids, as there's nothing particularly "scary" about it...whereas pecans or pumpkin trigger a negative response in some kids.
 (Well, in some adults, too.)
 The ingredients are all easy to find at your local supermarket, too.
 Just hit the cookie aisle, the baking aisle, the dairy case, and frozen foods and you'll be in and out in no time.

 And although you have to plan ahead because of the chill time, it really isn't difficult to make and doesn't require you to be in the kitchen baking for hours on end.
 It's really had to get this recipe wrong, too.
 There's no chance of it being undercooked, burnt, or of it falling or not turning out right.